 If the house has been covered with scaffold, you would need to arrange to have it taken down.
 Did you lay dust sheets (drop cloths) around to avoid spills on the yard and the floor?
-You didn’t?
-Oh dear, that’s going to take some time to get those thousands of paint spots off the floor.

 What about the paint on your hands and clothes?